entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 Young, G. C. (1988).
 Antiarchs (placoderm fishes) from the Devonian Aztec siltstone, southern Victoria Land, Antarctica. *Palaeontographica Abt.
 A*, **202**, 1-125.

 Zhu, M. (1996).
 The phylogeny of the Antiarcha (Placodermi, Pisces), with the description of Early Devonian antiarchs from Qujing, Yunnan, China. *Bulletin du Muséum national d'Histoire naturelle*, **18**, 233-347.

+Liu, S., Pan, Z. H., Zhu, M., Jia, L. T. and Zhao, W. J. (2023).
+A New Bothriolepid Antiarch from the Middle Devonian in Luquan, Yunnan, South China and Its Stratigraphic and Biogeographic Significances. *Journal of Earth Science*, **34**(4), 1176-1188.